 People had been very concerned that the beloved, old-fashioned snack bar was going to be torn down and transformed into a characterless, yuppie cafe, like so many others, but that hasn't happened.

-Fortunately, the old boathouse remains intact and has added an interesting selection of foods created from locally-grown produce.
-An indoor seating area is now available, which wasn't before.
+Fortunately, the old boathouse remains intact.
+An indoor seating area is now available.

 Locals have been coming here since the 1950's; they had fond childhood memories of this place, and brought their children - and now their grandchildren - to get hot dogs and ice cream at this boathouse.